Finding Time to Workout as a Busy Mom

 That being said.
 It’s not easy.
 Getting my daily workout in at home takes planning and a system that it’s taken us a few months to really get the hang of.
 But, once you get the routine it can also be fun.

 My first suggestion is to find a workout you love.
-I use Beachbody On Demand and have for the past few years.
+I use Beachbody On Demand (get a 2 week free trial here!) and have for the past few years.
 I used Beachbody workouts to lose 70 pounds before I had my kids, the 50 I gained with my daughter, during both my pregnancies and currently using it to stay healthy and drop the baby weight after my son.

 There are so many workouts out there that you can pick but, here is the thing… if you don’t love it, you won’t do it.
 In the past few years, I did some soul searching when it came to workouts and decided that just because everyone else was trying the newest workout, didn’t mean I had to.
 I love to stretch out of my comfort zone and try new things but, if I don’t like doing a workout, I just pick something else.